-It was a bit difficult to resume and align the courses in a different setting and environment....
-Also, the teaching methods and classroom setting at OSU [were] primarily focused on the technical facilities (internet, smart classes, online portals) and support.
+It was a bit difficult to resume and align the courses in a different setting and environment....Also, the teaching methods and classroom setting at OSU [were] primarily focused on the technical facilities (internet, smart classes, online portals) and support.
 I struggled with the lack of such setting while implementing pedagogical techniques during the teaching fieldwork at AMU.
 Since the program and training was novel, there was little support from faculty/advisors who favored [a] didactic and conservative mode of teaching.
 As STEM trained researchers, it would have been beneficial to be part of the board of faculty meetings for providing pedagogical suggestions (curriculum designing and assessment plans).
-Still, I implemented some training independent of faculty or technical support such as Socratic seminars, dialectical journals, social media learning platforms, emailing learning materials, facilitating active discourse and accommodating learning differences.
-(Personal communication, NR, 2018).
+Still, I implemented some training independent of faculty or technical support such as Socratic seminars, dialectical journals, social media learning platforms, e-mailing learning materials, facilitating active discourse and accommodating learning differences.
+(Personal communication, NR, 2018)

-Fellow Course Class type Per Length M/F # Ss
+Fellow Course Class type Per week Length (min) M/F Ss # Ss

-week (Min) Ss

 AR Cell Biology Lecture 2 120 M&F 32

 Practical Lab 2 180 M&F 32

 MA Genetics & Evolution Lecture 4 50 F 85

-NR Environmental Biochemistry & Immunology Lecture 2 50 M&F 32
+NR Environmental Lecture 2 50 M&F 32

+Biochemistry &

+Immunology

 HN Optics Lecture 4 50 М 40

-Table 1.
-Apprenticeship Undergraduate Teaching Assignments at AMU, Autumn 2015
+TABLE 9.5 Apprenticeship undergraduate teaching assignments at AMU, Autumn 2015